final.png

 Project planning

-First, I worked with the head of Experience design to plan the project roadmap, define milestones, risks and deliverables.
-We decided who would be our stakeholders, which tools to use for documentation, tracking progress and reviewing components.
+I partnered with the Head of Experience Design to plan the project roadmap, define milestones, assess risks, and outline deliverables.
+Together, we identified stakeholders, selected tools for documentation, progress tracking, and component reviews.

 Discovery